Marketing Budget Allocation

 Not only should these categories of expenses be included in your budget, but many of these are used to help marketers reach their goals.

-How to Allocate Marketing Budget
+How to Allocate a Marketing Budget

 1. Set marketing goals